 Final Words

 Learning Kali Linux commands doesn’t have to be overwhelming.
-Start small, experiment, and use commands like tac
+Start small, experiment, and use commands like tac, od, head, grep, and lsof to get comfortable navigating and managing your system like a pro.

 If you’re serious about ethical hacking or system administration, these commands are more than just tools—they’re your daily companions.
 Bookmark this guide and practice often!